Revised Penal Code: Features

 Several provisions of the Revised Penal Code have also been amended through Republic Acts.
 One of the more consequential amendments came in 1997, with the passage of Republic Act No. 8353, the Anti-Rape Law of 1997.
 Prior to the 1997 amendments, rape had been classified as a crime against chastity and was defined as "having carnal knowledge of a woman" under enumerated circumstances that indicated lack of consent.
 Under the amendments, rape was reclassified as a crime against persons.
 The definition was further expanded from mere "carnal knowledge of a woman" and now included "an act of sexual assault by inserting his penis into other person's mouth or anal orifice, or any instrument or object, into the genital or anal orifice of another person."
 Additional circumstances by which the victim would be deemed incapable of giving valid consent were also integrated into this new definition of rape.

 With the abolition of the death penalty in 2006, the highest penalty currently possible under the Revised Penal Code is reclusión perpetua, which ranges from 20 years and 1 day to 40 years' imprisonment.
 The penalty of life imprisonment is not provided for in the Revised Penal Code, although it is imposed by other penal statutes such as the Comprehensive Dangerous Drugs Act.

 Republic Act 10951, signed by president Rodrigo Duterte in 2017, updated the fines and penalties to the law.
 Previously, the law mandated fines ranging from five to 100,000 pesos; the new law updated the fines, ranging from 1,000 pesos for other coercions and unjust vexations, up to 4 million for treason.
 The law also amends the length of incarceration for malversation of public funds.

 Preliminary article

 It states that the law shall be known as the "Revised Penal Code."

 Book One

 A preliminary article states when it takes effect (on January 1, 1932), and where the law can be enforced, which includes the Philippine archipelago, and on a Philippine ship or airship, among others.

 Title One: Felonies and criminal liability

 Chapter One defines what a felony is, which are acts and omissions punishable by law, either by means of deceit, or by fault.
-If defines who is criminally liable, whether a felony is consummated, frustrated or attempted, when conspiracy and proposal to commit felonies are punishable, which felonies are light, less grave and grave.
+It defines who is criminally liable, whether a felony is consummated, frustrated or attempted, when conspiracy and proposal to commit felonies are punishable, which felonies are light, less grave and grave.

 The succeeding chapters list which circumstances justify, exempt, mitigate and aggravate criminal liability.